exercism/v3/docs/maintainers/style-guide.md

 ## Auto formatting

 We're using [prettier][prettier] to ensure that Markdown documents are consistently formatted.
-Using prettier to ensure consistency gives us the following benefits:
+This gives us the following benefits:

 - No formatting discussions.
 - Great editor/IDE integration so files can be formatted on save.